-Kite Drive also allows you to sync files with your computer, similar to other services like dropbox.com.
-With the Google Drive client app, you can access files stored in your Kite Drive through a folder on your local machine.
+Google Drive also allows you to sync files with your computer, similar to other services like dropbox.com.
+With the Google Drive client app, you can access files stored in your Google Drive through a folder on your local machine.
 Updates you make to documents stored in this Google Drive folder will be automatically synced up to your Drive. (see Syncing with your device ›)

-Go to kite.dartmouth.edu/drive to log in.
-This will take you to a Dartmouth Web Authentication page where you will enter your NetID and password.
+Go to https://www.google.com/drive/ to log in.
+Enter your Dartmouth email (@dartmouth.edu) into the user name slot.
+This will take you to a Dartmouth Web Authentication page where you will enter your NetID and password + DUO Authentication.
 If your log in is successful, you should be brought to a page like the one below, with the Kite logo in the upper lefthand corner.

 Collaborating with Google files: Google Docs, Sheets, Forms etc.